dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_revoke_all_approvals

-Revokes all approvals pertaining to tokens of the sender.
+Revokes all approvals applying to tokens of the sender.
 This includes collection-level approvals as well as approvals related to specific token ids.

 The return value is the `Ok` variant in case all approvals could be successfully removed and an error `Err` otherwise.
 In case of success, the result is the number of revoked approvals, where each collection-level approval and each per-token-id approval count as an approval.
 For example, if two collection-level approvals and 3 token-id-level approvals are revoked, the `Ok` value is 5.